 There are many different insect pests that can target these plants, but these will vary depending on your region.
-You can find a comprehensive list in the Quick Reference Growing Guide below.
+You can find a comprehensive list in our “How to Identify and Control Carrot Pests” guide.

 To prevent insect problems, there are various steps you can take:

 - Interplant carrots with aromatic herbs such as rosemary, sage, or wormwood, or surround them with leeks or onions.
 The odor of these plants can confuse insects that rely on smell to find their favorite foods.